 The SSC SAS task developers, spread widely amongst the SSC institutes, have been responsible for the tasks that perform the scientific preparation, reduction and analysis of data taken by the EPIC pn (MPE) and MOS (Saclay) instruments and the Optical Monitor (MSSL).
 These teams were also responsible for versions of the wrapper scripts that users can employ to 'pipeline' process their own XMM-Newton data.
 EPIC source detection software is maintained by the group at the AIP.
-Maintenance of most of the MOS processing SAS software is already the responsibility of the SOC, while responsibility for the OM and pn software is being migrated to the SOC during 2013.
+Maintenance of most of the MOS, OM and pn processing SAS software is already the responsibility of the SOC.

 A collection of essential supporting software has been also produced by the SSC SAS team (Leicester, Santander, Toulouse, Brera, the above institutes and also the XMM-Newton Guest Observer Facility at the NASA Goddard Space Flight Center in the US) over the years.
 This has included plotting, screening and catalogue production utilities.
 The Leicester SAS team developed and, until March 2012 maintained, all the software for the main SSC pipeline processing system (PPS).